Ian Shea

 One area where Ian pushed back during our discussion was the common narrative that construction is a dead-end career path.
 He emphasized the high skill requirements and strong career and income potential, especially for people who develop leadership capabilities within the industry.
 This perspective challenged my own assumptions about traditional blue-collar pathways.

-Ian’s vision extends far beyond traditional contracting.
+Ian’s vision extends far beyond the jobsite, focusing instead on the engineering of organizational resilience and human infrastructure.
 He wants to create global connections and “affect change at the highest levels” while ensuring that people starting at the bottom feel part of something bigger.
 This dual focus on systemic change and individual empowerment reflects his understanding that sustainable transformation happens when high-level strategy connects with ground-level execution.

 The Scholar-Practitioner Bridge